-Typically, organisations overcomplicate the strategy and people within the organization fail to understand what is the purpose of the project and how does it contribute to the bigger picture.
+Typically, organizations overcomplicate the strategy and people within the organization fail to understand what is the purpose of the project and how does it contribute to the bigger picture.

 2. What project should we prioritize to implement our strategic objectives?

-The importance of selecting the high-value projects – the projects that have a much greater strategic contribution, cannot be overemphasised.
+The importance of selecting the high-value projects – the projects that have a much greater strategic contribution, cannot be over-emphasized.
 The third question also relates to this subject: